11 seasons available

 Mile-high pastrami sandwiches, bagels and lox, pizza by the slice and the American hamburger in New York City.

-The legendary cuisine of Boston is explored, including New England clam chowder and scrod.
-Plus, Andrew visits the hotel where Boston cream pie and Parker House rolls were invented.
+New England clam chowder and scrod, Boston cream pie and Parker House rolls for Boston's legendary cuisine.

 Heart-healthy dishes meant to stick to the bones; beer drinking; dishes from schnitzel and spatzle to knoedel and cake.